scoomboot/zig-issue-tracker/docs/http-api-design.md

 This document outlines the design for a centralized HTTP API server approach for the Zig Issue Tracker.
 This approach provides a single, shared issue tracking service that multiple projects can connect to, enabling cross-project visibility and team collaboration.

+### HTTP Server Framework

+The server will be built using **httpz**, a lightweight and performant HTTP server library for Zig. httpz provides:
+- Simple and intuitive API for building web services
+- Built-in JSON response handling
+- Efficient memory management with request arenas
+- Path parameter and query string parsing
+- Middleware and error handler support
+- Native Zig implementation with zero dependencies

 ## Architecture

 ### Core Components